byu-oit/rockefeller/docs/phase-types/github.rst

 GitHub
 ======
 The *GitHub* phase type configures a pipeline phase to pull source code from GitHub.
 The pipeline is launched when code is pushed to GitHub on the specified branch.
-The first phase of every pipeline created with Handel-CodePipeline must be a source code phase such as this GitHub type.
+The first phase of every pipeline created with Rockefeller must be a source code phase such as this GitHub type.

 Parameters
 ----------